 CHWs are known by a variety of names, including 'community health advisors', 'outreach workers', 'lay health advisors', and 'promotoras/promotores', but regardless of the job title there is an overlapping commonality of role, activity and function as "workers who promote health or nutrition within the community in which an individual resides (Affordable Care Act, quoted in Brownstein, et al., 2011)."
 CHWs cannot work in isolation.
 They operate by building connections with community, state, and charitable resources which complement health interventions, but also in many cases by building strong connections with healthcare systems to accomplish direct health goals for the patient.
-In some models CHWs are lay members of community members; other models place CHWs as core members of the healthcare delivery team, breaking down cultural and linguistic barriers between health teams and members of the community and providing practical support in engaging with health and community resources.
+In some models CHWs are lay members of communities where people live, work, or pray, building community capital and self-confidence in community members; other models place CHWs as core members of the healthcare delivery team, breaking down cultural and linguistic barriers between health teams and members of the community and providing practical support in engaging with health and community resources.
 There is no universal 'best' model for CHWs; the different approaches are not mutually exclusive and programs may select from and amalgamate between them.